-Taking the GRE isn’t cheap.
+Taking the GRE Isn’t Cheap

 But suppose none of that worries you.
 Perhaps you’re near a testing center with lots of openings and you qualify for a 50% reduced fee.
 Maybe you’ve looked at the price of some GRE prep courses and you figure a dry run at the exam will cost you less and benefit you more.
 You’ll get the experience of taking the test and, if needed, can retake it and use ScoreSelect—ETS’s “pick which scores you report” service—to hide your first attempt from schools.

 You don’t need much money or time to expand your prep beyond ETS’ practice software.
 Some self-study books, including ones from ETS, come with a price tag that’s only one-tenth of the exam’s.
-And while some courses cost 6 to 7 times what the test does and require you to attend classes over several weeks, others cost less than half that much and span just a single weekend.
+While some courses cost 6 to 7 times what the test does and require you to attend classes over several weeks, others cost less than half that much and span just a single weekend.

 Still, you might wonder why you should spend any time or money on GRE prep.
 Don’t at least some people do well on the exam without studying?
 Perhaps those with high GPAs in high school and college?
 After all, isn’t the exam just high school math and college-level reading and writing?

 About half of test takers get an average score or lower.
 Section by section, the averages are 152Q, 150V, and ~3.5AW.
-Want to be solidly above average (or, in technical terms, at least 1 standard deviation above the mean)?
+Want to be solidly above average, or in technical terms at least 1 standard deviation above the mean?
 You’ll have to outscore 80% of test takers.
 That means earning at least 161Q, 158V, and 4.5AW.
 Most examinees who pull ahead of the pack have to study, just like most students who rise to the top of the class.

 Speaking of academic achievement, a strong GPA doesn’t guarantee a solid GRE score.
 The GRE isn’t a high school math test, nor is it a run-of-the-mill college reading or writing assignment.
 It’s a measure of high-level skills such as critical thinking and quantitative problem solving.
 You’ve been cultivating these skills throughout your education, though you’ve likely received little direct instruction in them.
 You definitely haven’t had any classes that taught you the standard ways the GRE tests those skills.
 Preparing for the GRE means ensuring you know how to apply yourself on test day.